Wedding Trends Look Book 2020: Victorian Dreams

 Elegance and magnificence combine in this awe-inspiring estate set on 14 acres, creating the perfect surroundings for a Victorian-styled wedding.
 Imagine guests mingling around the grand piano in the Drawing Room or sipping champagne in the Conservatory, then relaxing in the afternoon splendor around the pool.
 Tranquillity and blissfulness followed by a romantic picnic by the lake.

-Select a color palette that is light, classic and timeless with soft tones of ivory, blush, daisy, beige, green and burgundy.
-A color theme which remains very soft throughout, balances the introduction of a bolder, yet classic and preppy color, burgundy found in the heritage bricks and repeated in the groom’s suit.
+Select a color palette that is light, classic, and timeless with soft tones of ivory, blush, daisy, beige, green, and burgundy.
+A color theme that remains very soft throughout, balances the introduction of a bolder, yet classic and preppy color, burgundy found in the heritage bricks and repeated in the groom’s suit.

 Invitations used for this theme could include timeless blind-embossing.
 Consider a delicate monogram crest motif or combination of a classic serif font combined with a script font printed in black on plush cotton stock.
 A great look, at right, when tied together with a black ribbon.
 Consider ceremony cards created using a handheld fan design, holding all the stationery cards within the one fan, and tied together with a tassel tieback.
 Gold embossed menus tied with a classic gold tassel and name card will finish off the reception tables.

-To complete the look, think romantic sheer and flowy gowns with high necks and bishop sleeves, like this flowy angel wing gown by L’ETO Bridal, at left.
-Vintage style drop-pearl earrings, signature crystal bridal heels, and a black velvet bow in the hair or a fishtail updo, with baby’s breath weaved in create a romantic feel.
-Make up should mimic the natural and soft style, with rose and peach tones.
-A preppy vintage suit with pinstriped jacket, at left, is reminiscent of the Victorian era.
+To complete the look, think romantic sheer and flowy gowns with high necks and bishop sleeves, like this flowy angel wing gown by L’ETO Bridal.
+Vintage style drop-pearl earrings, signature crystal bridal heels, and a black velvet bow in the hair or a fishtail updo, with baby’s breath, weaved to create a romantic feel.
+Make-up should mimic the natural and soft style, with rose and peach tones.
+A preppy vintage suit with a pinstriped jacket, at left, is reminiscent of the Victorian era.

 Photos by Sephory Photography